-- (D) The approximate number of consumers whose personal information the business plans to process. - (E) The technology to be used in the processing. - (F) The names of the service providers, contractors, or third parties to whom the business discloses or makes available the consumers' personal information for the processing, and the purpose for which the business discloses or makes the consumers' personal information available to them.
-If the business does not name each service provider, contractor, or third party, the business shall identify them by category.
-The business shall also explain with specificity why it did not name each service provider, contractor, or third party. - (6) The purpose of processing consumers' personal information.
+- (H) For uses of automated decisionmaking technology or artificial intelligence as set forth in section 7150, subsections (b)(3) and (b)(5), a plain language explanation of the logic of the automated decisionmaking technology or artificial intelligence, including any assumptions of the logic. - (6) The purpose of processing consumers' personal information.
 The business shall describe with specificity why the business needs to conduct the processing and how the processing achieves that purpose.
 The purpose shall not be described in generic terms, such as "to improve our services" or for "security purposes." - (7) The benefits resulting from the processing to the business, the consumer, other stakeholders, and the public.
 The business shall identify these benefits and describe them with specificity.
-[Alternative Formulation: The business shall identify these benefits and describe the magnitude of the beneficial impacts, and the likelihood of the beneficial impacts occurring.
-The business shall explain with specificity how it determined the magnitude and likelihood of the beneficial impacts, including the criteria the business used to make these determinations.] - (8) The negative impacts to consumers' privacy associated with the processing, including the sources of these negative impacts.
+For example, a business shall not identify a benefit as "improving our service," because this lacks specificity about what the specific improvements are to the service and how the benefit resulted from the processing.
+If the benefit resulting from the processing is that the business profits monetarily from the sale or sharing of consumers' personal information, the business shall state that this is the benefit and, when a business can estimate the expected profit, identify the estimated expected profit. - (8) The negative impacts to consumers' privacy associated with the processing, including the sources of these negative impacts.
 The business shall identify these negative impacts and the sources they stem from, and describe the magnitude of the negative impacts and likelihood of the negative impacts occurring.
 The business shall explain with specificity how it determined the magnitude and likelihood of the negative impacts, including the criteria the business used to make these determinations.